garethloot/mx-extension-template-svelte/README.md

 **Build errors:**
 - Check that all dependencies are installed
 - Ensure TypeScript compilation passes: `npm run check`
-- Verify environment variables are set correctly
+- Verify settings in settings.ts are correct

 **UI components not loading:**
 - Check that UI entry points are registered in settings.ts